This article is for platforms or marketplaces.

 Keep in mind that your state may also have requirements and separate deadlines for reporting 1099-MISCs and filing them.
 We recommend consulting a tax advisor to determine your state filing requirements.

-Anyone issuing more than 250 1099 forms is required to e-file with the IRS.
-Even if fewer than 250 forms are being filed, it is acceptable to e-file.
+Anyone issuing ten or more 1099 forms is required to e-file with the IRS.

 IRS penalties ranging from $60 to $310 per form may apply for each instance where you: